fluxcd/website/content/en/docs/migration/flux-v1-automation-migration.md

+---
-# Migrating image update automation to Flux v2
+title: "Migrating image update automation to Flux v2"
+linkTitle: "Migrate from Flux v1 image update automation"
+weight: 20
+---

 "Image Update Automation" is a process in which Flux makes commits to your Git repository when it detects that there is a new image to be used in a workload (e.g., a Deployment).
 In Flux v2 this